maplibre/maplibre-native/docs/mdbook/src/design/coordinate-system.md

 tile's X, Y, and Z.

 To reach our goal of translating a location to a coordinate inside a tile, we need to know what is the *extent* of the tile.
-MapLibre GL Native follows Mapbox Vector Tile (MVT) spec.
+MapLibre Native follows Mapbox Vector Tile (MVT) spec.
 Following said spec, MapLibre Native internally normalizes each tile to an *extent* of 8192.
 Tile extent describes the width and height of the tile in integer